 The Components of Reports Creating Area

-Who doesn’t remember doodling and sketching sceneries in windows paint.
-So by your 3rd or 4th grade, almost everybody learned specific tools and dragging mouse to draw shapes.
+Who doesn’t remember doodling and sketching sceneries in windows paint?
+So by your 3rd or 4th grade, almost everybody learned specific tools and dragging the mouse to draw shapes.
 In the same way, Data Studio lets you create reports by selecting a tool and then dragging the mouse around.

 But prior to get started with report building, you need to familiarize yourself with different tools and settings.